0.08 Into A Fraction

 Dealing with Repeating Decimals

 Converting repeating decimals to fractions requires a slightly different approach.
-This involves setting up an equation and solving for the unknown fraction.
-However, this is a more advanced topic beyond the scope of this article, focusing primarily on terminating decimals like 0.08.
+Because of that, this involves setting up an equation and solving for the unknown fraction.
+That said, this is a more advanced topic beyond the scope of this article, focusing primarily on terminating decimals like 0.08.

 Practical Applications of Decimal-to-Fraction Conversions